 Research is one of the fundamental goals of rare and one our core programs; the Chain of Learning seeks to connect the research being completed on our reserve with our educational programs.
 Our Program Scientist is available to assist you in learning more about rare and determining if rare would be a suitable field site for your research.
 Accommodations and lab space are available on-site, currently free of charge for any graduate student.

 One of rare’s long-term goals is to restore some of the land currently under agricultural production.
 These goals specifically include the restoration of riparian habitat, reconnecting forested habitat and allowing hedgerow habitat to expand to create a rich forested landscape with a series of open spaces nestled within it.
 The opportunities are many and varied for researchers to use rare as a template for restoration ecology initiatives: from collecting baseline data to monitoring the effects of regeneration or active restoration.
 These opportunities exist in a broad spectrum of disciplines including Indigenous knowledge, soil science, ecology, mycology, and plant biology.

 The feasibility of conducting long-term research projects and monitoring initiatives can be problematic on some lands if the political climate shifts and/or the reserve changes hands.
-The rare Charitable Research Reserve was established as a charity in 2001 with the goal of keeping 913-acres along the Grand River intact in perpetuity and to use the reserve for education and research programs.
+The rare Charitable Research Reserve was established as a charity in 2001 with the goal of keeping 913 acres along the Grand River intact in perpetuity and using the reserve for education and research programs.
 For this reason, rare is ideally suited for long-term research projects that require stability.

 Proximity to Urban Areas

 The rare Charitable Research Reserve is one of Canada’s largest urban green spaces.
 Studying the structure and function of these ecosystems can contribute to our understanding of southern Ontario before the arrival of European settlers.
 The natural areas of rare are templates for ecological restoration efforts in the surrounding region.

 If you are interested in researching at rare please contact: